akurtakov/SWTImageJ/README.md

 After a new commit in the Github repository an Eclipse plugin built will be created automatically using a Jenkins built server.

-However to built SWTImageJ as a Desktop application (like the ImageJ application) a *.pom is available in the /app folder of the repository:
+However, to built SWTImageJ as a Desktop application (like the ImageJ application) a *.pom is available in the /app folder of the repository:

 https://github.com/eclipse-swtimagej/SWTImageJ/blob/develop/org.eclipse.swt.imagej/app/pom.xml